Ketel Marte Preview, Player Props: Diamondbacks vs. Orioles

 Ketel Marte At The Plate

-- Among qualifying batters, he ranks 43rd in batting average, while his on-base percentage ranks 31st and he is 38th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 35th, his on-base percentage ranks 30th, and he is 36th in the league in slugging.

-- Marte has picked up a hit in 71.4% of his 126 games this year, with multiple hits in 26.2% of those games.
+- In 71.7% of his 127 games this season, Marte has picked up at least one hit.
+He's also had 34 multi-hit games.

-- Marte has had an RBI in 43 games this year (34.1%), including 17 multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in seven contests.
+- In 44 games this season (34.6%), Marte has picked up an RBI, and in 17 of those games (13.4%) he had more than one.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.